 The real estate trust has a 500-year history going back to English landowners in the Middle Ages.
 They originally used it to safely pass property onto their heirs and prevent capricious seizure by the king.
 It also provided insulation from personal problems with tenants, lawsuits, accidents, taxes, and the general public.
 Ownership was vested in a fiduciary (an individual trustee – or group of trustees).
 This tradition continues today.
 You can now take full advantage of these trust benefits.

 “But My Attorney…”

-As valuable as private trusts are for owning real estate, attorneys rarely know about them.
-Attorneys generally suggest a living trust or an LLC, because those are the instruments they know as dependable sources of income related to ongoing paperwork and legally required filings.
+As valuable as private trusts are for owning real estate, very few lawyers know how they work.
+So they generally suggest a living trust or an LLC.
+Those common instruments are dependable sources of fee income related to paperwork and legally required filings.
 A real estate trust is virtually the opposite.
-With a one-time setup, your property ownership is rendered invisible to the public with the real estate land trust, and never any maintenance fees or filings.
+With a one-time setup, your property ownership is rendered invisible to the public with the real estate land trust.
+There is never any maintenance fees or filings.

 In the financial jungle of life, if an LLC is the hunter’s gun…is a trust the animal’s stealth?
 Which comes first?

 Litigation: A machine which you go into as a pig and come out of as a sausage.